OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

-# How to make your code citable using GitHub and Zenodo
+# Task 2: How to make your code citable using GitHub and Zenodo

 This task is designed for researchers who want to create and re-use GitHub-based repositories in the academic literature.